bogeo/suspatterns/README.md

 ### Sustainability Awareness
 See [SustainabilityAwareness.xml](descriptions/SustainabilityAwareness.xml). - We are not sure whether this strategic approach really is a pattern.
 However, interaction between human stakeholders and the software plays an important role here.
-Thus this socio-technical system aspect has been added as candidate to the repository.
+Thus this socio-technical system view has been added as candidate to the repository.
 (A formal description will be added.)
 ### Sustainable Parts
 Alias for "Component Leaflets".
 ### Switch Implementation